PranayYarlagadda/Crime-Type-and-Occurrence-Prediction-using-Machine-Learning/README.md

 Open your web browser and navigate to `http://127.0.0.1:8000/` to access the application.

 ## 📚 Machine Learning Algorithms
-This research paper employs three main machine learning algorithms to accurately predict loan approval outcomes:
+This research paper employs three main machine learning algorithms to accurately predict crime occurrences:

 ### (a) KNeighborsClassifier
 KNeighborsClassifier is an algorithm from the scikit-learn library based on the k-nearest neighbors method.
 It implements machine learning algorithms using the instance-based learning framework, making it suitable for classification tasks.
 KNeighborsClassifier is compatible with Linux, Windows, and macOS operating systems.